cakephp/phinx/docs/migrations.rst

 -  createTable
 -  renameTable
 -  addColumn
+-  addCustomColumn
 -  renameColumn
 -  addIndex
 -  addForeignKey

-If a command cannot be reversed then Phinx will throw a ``IrreversibleMigrationException`` exception when it's migrating down.
+If a command cannot be reversed then Phinx will throw an ``IrreversibleMigrationException`` when it's migrating down.

 The Up Method
 ~~~~~~~~~~~~~